Brian-FullStack/CI_MS1_ICE/README.md

 ### Site Owner Goals
 1. As a site owner I want a professional responsive website.
 2. As a site owner I want to showcase the facilities at our climbing gym.
-3. As a site owner I want to establish a first point of contact with customers.
+3. As a site owner I want to have a way for customers to contact us.
-4. As a site owner I want to have a way for customers to contact us.
+4. As a site owner I want to have booking form for guests to book before thy arrive.
 5. As a site owner I want to promote up coming events and training courses at our climbing.

 ## Wireframes